USS Amphitrite (ARL-29): Service history

 Following a fortnight's shakedown training in Chesapeake Bay, she put to sea on 8 August 1945.
 She reached the Panama Canal on the 18th and arrived in Pearl Harbor on 27 September.
 Continuing across the Pacific with Task Unit (TU) 13.11.97, she reported to her first duty station, Buckner Bay, Okinawa, in October.
 The landing craft repair ship performed a myriad of repair duties there until mid-March 1946 when she was transferred to Apra Harbor, Guam.
 The vessel departed Guam on 9 June 1946 bound for China.
-Amphitrite arrived at Tsingtao on 19 June, discharged much of her cargo there, and took on many replacement crewmen.
-She then settled into a repair routine in the inner harbor at Tsingtao.
+Amphitrite arrived at Qingdao on 19 June, discharged much of her cargo there, and took on many replacement crewmen.
+She then settled into a repair routine in the inner harbor at Qingdao.

-The ship remained in Tsingtao (save for a round-trip voyage in July during which she towed USS APL-29 to Sasebo, Japan) until 24 September.
+The ship remained in Qingdao (save for a round-trip voyage in July during which she towed USS APL-29 to Sasebo, Japan) until 24 September.
 On that day, the landing craft repair ship weighed anchor for Shanghai.
 She resumed her repair duties at that port until sometime in November when she got underway to return to the United States.
 She was placed out of commission at San Diego on 1 January 1947 and was berthed with that portion of the Pacific Reserve Fleet located there.
 Amphitrite remained in reserve until her name was struck from the Naval Vessel Register on 1 July 1961.
 On 16 April 1962 she was sold to River Equipment, Inc. of Memphis, Tennessee.
 Subsequently renamed TMT Biscayne in 1963, the ship's final fate is unknown.